mhorn71/PyFCD/README.md

 NOTE: cython-hidapi from the raspbian repos causes segmentation fault the above version doesn't.

-NOTE NOTE ::  The RaspberryPi Raspbain USB sometimes locks up, if you call methods concurrently without added time delay.
+NOTE NOTE ::  The RaspberryPi Raspbain USB sometimes locks up, if you call methods concurrently without adding a time delay.

+This has been tested on a RaspberryPi B and Pi2 with Raspbian, as well as Debian on the Beaglebone Black Rev C.

-copy pyfcdctrl.py to your programs root folder and import it in your program.
+Copy pyfcdctrl.py to your programs root folder and import it in your program.

 ##  Example Program